The Battle of Falkirk, which took place on the 22nd July 1298, is one of the most famous battles of the Wars of Scottish Independence.

 Under the joint command of Humphrey de Bohun, the Earl of Hereford and Roger Bigod, Earl of Norfolk, the English vanguard was keen to attack, advancing aggressively from the south.
 However, as with Stirling Bridge, marshy ground greatly restricted the vanguard’s movement, slowed the advance and forced this contingent to sweep right toward the Scots’ left flank.

-The English mounted knights were unable to pick up speed and charge the schiltrons effectively, however.
+The English mounted knights were still unable to pick up speed and charge the schiltrons effectively, however.
 And instead were limited to engaging the Scottish archers.
-Without the support of the Scots cavalry, and exposed in between the schiltron formations, these men were swiftly disposed of.
+Without the support of the Scots cavalry, and exposed in between the schiltron formations, they were swiftly disposed of.

 Edward realised it would be exceedingly difficult to tackle the Scots schiltron in such terrain.
 Several dozen horses were killed during attempts to penetrate the dense mass of pikes.